- Barajar

 Values enable the comparison between completely different advertising media.

+Question: Did the person come into contact with the medium?
+The frequency of contact is irrelevant.
 The contacts that took place can be counted and compared.
-Considering also the costs in this analysis, a first comparison of the
+Considering also the costs in this analysis, a first comparison of the performance of media channels as advertising media can be traced. |

 Basic terminology: